no-nonsense-dev/use-form/README.md

 //
 ```

-or even declare options right within your component:
+or declare options directly within your component:

 ```js
 // ...inside the component: